razvii22/bakery-wiki/wiki/locations/warehouse.md

 ## **Curator and its gantry**

 Curator, also known as **CC-Curator** is an advanced wireless noisy turtle from the mod [CC:Tweaked](https://tweaked.cc/) that acts as the current primary way of interacting with each vault.
-Curator has been personally programmed by Razvii and features a command line interface, it was originally called **Archivist**, which was supposed to be the central system that interacts with every vault at once, however that proved to be rather difficult, and so, **Curator** has been devised, which interacts with one vault at a time.
+Curator has been personally programmed by [Razvii](../people/razvii.md) and features a command line interface, it was originally called **Archivist**, which was supposed to be the central system that interacts with every vault at once, however that proved to be rather difficult, and so, **Curator** has been devised, which interacts with one vault at a time.

+This technically makes Curator a fork of Archivist.

-Curator is attached to an overhead Gantry system that is activated from a control panel at the door, or with a remote control tablet; while the entire programming and software architecture, including UI and everything was programmed by **Razvii**, **Jeremy** has devised a clever gantry system that moved the robot around to each vault.
+Curator is attached to an overhead Gantry system that is activated from a control panel at the door, or with a remote control tablet that either sits on a pedestal next to the control panel, or unhelpfully in the pocket of the last ditzy user of the system.

+Curator's UI terminal, color system, general software utilities and remote were programmed by [Razvii](../people/razvii.md), however, the incredibly simplified and efficient gantry rail has been devised by [Jeremy](../people/jeremy.md), without which the entire thing wouldn't be possible.

+His technology has been gratefully appropriated into other projects since.

 {%- comment -%} For more information, see (insert link to curator page.) {%- endcomment -%}